 Very short hair has pros when it comes to maintenance, and cuts, like the pixie cut, can be effortlessly chic and great for women of all ages.
-The downside of very short hair is it can be challenging to style in an updo, and you have very little versatility or creativity with the options you can choose.
+The downside of very short hair is it can be challenging to style in an updo, and you have very little versatility or creativity with your options.
 That does not mean it is impossible, and you can create an elegant look by twisting the hair and pinning it.
 If your hair is longer at the front or has a fringe, leave it loose to frame the face.
 You can also use styling products like hairspray to give the hair volume.

 7. Curly Updo

 Curly hair is one of the most beautiful hair textures and looks gorgeous in an updo.
 Updos can be practical, helping you keep your hair away from the face and off your neck.
 This is a cool option for warmer climates but can also be incredibly flattering and draw attention to your face.
 Curly hair has a lot of movement, and you want to embrace this with the style you choose, opting for less structured looks.
 Messy chignons, loose braids, and classic buns are fantastic options for your hair texture and will create a soft and romantic finish.
-You can also add hair accessories to the hair, depending on the occasion.
+Depending on the occasion, you can also add hair accessories to the hair.
 Adding floral clips or pearls for a wedding will make your hair look more formal.
 Or you can have fun with your hair for an everyday look with bright scrunchies or headbands.

 8. Wavy Hair Updo